MDAnalysis/MDAnalysis.github.io/pages/mdakits.md

 ---
 layout: page
-title: MDAKits and other tools using MDAnalysis
+title: MDAKits and MDA-based tools
 ---

 MDAnalysis is developed with extensibility in mind, allowing